 An optional flightseeing tour (additional fee) is offered this day with a chance to visit the Valley of the Geysers and the Uzon volcano caldera via helicopter.

 Conclude the expedition and disembark in Petropavlovsk.
 You will stop in front of the main historic monuments and at several viewpoints in town.
 You will also visit the Orthodox Cathedral.
 Transfer to the airport for your included flight to Seoul, South Korea.
 Arrive in Seoul and transfer to your included hotel.

 Read this itinerary as a guide only; the exact route and program varies according to weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

 Bilingual Departures: All departures are French/English.

 Passengers shall be responsible for subscribing to cancellation/luggage/assistance/repatriation/medical insurance(s).
 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Airport taxes; any ground services before and/or after the cruise other than the ones included; day rooms and other services at arrival and departure, before embarkation and after disembarkation; visa, disembarkation taxes, environmental taxes and/or national park fees; optional shore excursions (sold on board); insurances; personal expenses such as onboard medical consultations and drug prescriptions, use of spa, laundry and hair salon; expedition photo disc and video (approx $85); other drinks not included in open bar; fuel surcharge may apply.
+Airfare other than mentioned above; any ground services before and/or after the cruise other than the ones included; passport and visa fees; optional flightseeing; travel and medical insurances; personal expenses such as onboard medical consultations and drug prescriptions, spa, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.